-Resistance Management: To limit the potential for development of resistance, DO NOT make more than three (3) applications of Cabrio per season.
-DO NOT make more than two (2) sequential applications of Cabrio before alternating to a labeled non-strobilurin (non-Qol) fungicide with a different mode of action for at least one (1) application.
+Resistance Management: To limit the potential for development of resistance, DO NOT apply more than 0.6 lb ai pyraclostrobin (= 48 oz Cabrio) per acre per season.
+DO NOT make more than two (2) sequential applications of Cabrio before alternating to a labeled non-Group 11 fungicide with a different mode of action.